swinful/csp/README.md

-As the Cardano blockchain gains widespread popularity and economies of scale it too will encompass Bitcoin and may other cryptocurrencies -- allowing cBTC to be allowing BTC to be fully integrated into Cardano ecosystem of decentralized exchanges, staking and lending services, prediction markets and other Cardano-enabled decentralized finance (DeFi) applications.
+As the Cardano blockchain gains widespread popularity and economies of scale it too will encompass Bitcoin and may other cryptocurrencies -- allowing cBTC to be fully integrated into Cardano ecosystem of decentralized exchanges, staking and lending services, prediction markets and other Cardano-enabled decentralized finance (DeFi) applications.

-Wishful thinking, but my prediction is that one day Bitcoin will run on top of the Cardano blockchain.
+My prediction is that one day Bitcoin or a variant thereof will run on top of the Cardano blockchain.

 ---